sec-bit/ckb-zkp/README.md

 ### Invoking the contract on-chain

-TODO: No ready-to-use gear for invoking, use `ckb-cli` or an sdk to build a transaction to invoke the contract.
+TODO: No ready-to-use gear for invoking, use `ckb-cli`, or an SDK to build a transaction to invoke the contract.

 ### Debugging the `capsule` itself (Temporary feature)